DFT modelling of stacking faults in hexagonal and cubic GaN

-Many questions have yet to be answered concerning the high resolution characterization of SFs' densities, alloy segregation to SFs and their influence on the optoelectronic properties of GaN-based devices.
-The density of stacking faults in basal (0001) planes were measured with x-ray diffraction (XRD) \cite{barchuk2011diffuse}.
-High resolution transmission electron microscopy (TEM) helped to understand zb/wz heterostructures, which result from the spontaneous polarization of wz GaN \cite{lahnemann2014luminescence}.
-Recently, a combination of high-resolution scanning transmission electron microscopy (STEM) and energy dispersive x-ray spectrometry was used to investigate the effects of alloy segregation around stacking faults in a zb GaN light-emitting structure \cite{yucelen2018phase}.
-A key question remaining is to identify the change in atomic spacing at the SFs, and whether this plays a significant role in segregation phenomenon \cite{ding2020alloy}: here, atomistic modelling can complement experiments, and provide insights beyond experimental resolution.
+Many questions have yet to be answered concerning the high resolution characterization of SFs' structures, alloy segregation to SFs and their influence on the optoelectronic properties of GaN-based devices.
+Recently, a combination of high-resolution scanning transmission electron microscopy (STEM) and energy dispersive x-ray spectrometry was used to investigate the effects of alloy segregation around stacking faults in a zb GaN light-emitting structure \cite{ding2020alloy}.
+A key question remaining is to identify the change in atomic spacing at the SFs, and whether this plays a significant role in segregation phenomena, which has been suggested as a possible mechanism for the different behaviour of Al and In \cite{ding2020alloy}: here, atomistic modelling can complement experiments, and provide insights beyond experimental resolution.
 DFT modelling has previously focused on the energetics and electronic structure of basal stacking faults of wz GaN \cite{stampfl1999density,batyrev2011dislocations,benbedra2025energetics} with forcefield modelling considering energetics in zb GaN \cite{antovs2020intersections}.
-However, there have been no DFT studies on SFs in zb GaN, and a detailed examination of the effects of stacking faults on the local electronic structure and band edges has not been performed.
+However, there have been no DFT studies on SFs in zb GaN, and no examination of the effects of stacking faults on the local electronic structure and band edges in either wz or zb GaN.

-In this paper, our aim is to study the atomic structure and energetics of SFs, alongside their electronic structure and differences to bulk material in both wz and zb phases of GaN, and to compare to recent high-resolution STEM imaging of those SFs \cite{yucelen2018phase,xiu2023polarity}.
+In this paper, our aim is to study the atomic structure and energetics of SFs, alongside their electronic structure and differences to bulk material in both wz and zb phases of GaN, and to compare to recent experimental findings on those SFs (e.g. wz GaN \cite{barchuk2011diffuse,zakharov2005structural,moram2009understanding} and zb GaN \cite{yucelen2018phase,xiu2023polarity}).
 The rest of the paper is laid out as follows: in Sec.
 II, the computational approach is presented; the results for the structural and energetic properties are compared in Sec.
 III; the electronic structure of the SFs is discussed in Sec.
 IV; Sec.
 V gives a brief summary and concludes the paper.